cschalenborgh/php-pushover/README.md

 ## php-pushover class
-> PHP service wrapper for the pushover.net API: https://pushover.net/api .
-Have a look at their well documented API docs for more information about all the parameters.
+> Pushover is the ideal application for sending (free) push notifications to iOS and Android devices, using this very simple API.

 ## About
-> php-pushover class is a PHP wrapper class for using this Pushover (https://pushover.net) REST API
+> php-pushover class is a PHP wrapper class for using the Pushover (https://pushover.net) REST API

 ## Methods